 Ennis Bluebonnet Festival

 The wildflowers have become such an attraction, that the small town of Ennis now hosts a festival each spring dedicated to the state flower of Texas.
-The Bluebonnet Festival, which is typically held the third week in April, features arts and crafts, food, family activities, and entertainment that fill the streets of Downtown Ennis.
+The Bluebonnet Festival, which is typically held the third week in April, features arts and crafts, Texas souvenirs, food, family activities, and entertainment that fill the streets of Downtown Ennis.
 The festival is free to visit, but the biggest draw of course, are the wildflowers themselves.

 Where else to see Texas Bluebonnets besides Ennis